ZeptoAS/Zepto-Analytics/README.md

-So far just a work in progress.
+Currently Zepto Analytics is a work in progress, so don't expect much.

-This application is aiming to become an application which produces tables and graphs from data stored in a database.
+It is aiming to become an application which helps you easily navigate and analyse data from numerous types of databases.

-The core functionality of the application lies in the "public blueprint"
+For now, the core functionality of the application will be put into the blueprint called "public".

-Each add on features is seperated in its own designated blueprint.
-So far the following have been made:
+I will then add new features which will be structured into their own designated blueprints.
+So far I have made the following blueprints:

 - Engine - Collects and displays data from Zepto Sensors
-- Weather - Collects displays data from forecastio
+- Weather - Collects and displays data from forecastio
 - Nordpool - Pulls energy data from nordpool

+**How To Get Started**

+If you want to try it out.
+Download this repository, then make sure you have downloaded all its dependencies.
+Currently i would reccommend using "pip install PACKAGE-NAME", when i get time, I will make a script which automates this.

+You then need to create a copy of config-template.cfg, name it config.cfg and instert your personal api-keys.
+Currently only forecastio is supported, but it will be expanded to include user information etc.

+When ready, go into the Zepto Analytics root directory and issue the following command:
+"""
+python app.py
+"""

+Go into http://localhost:5000 in your browser and start playing about!